 Why?
 Because we have a bunch of default values to pass to our methods.

-So instead of injecting single value from properties to particular String variable, I decided to use Map type for simplicity.
+So instead of injecting a single value from properties to a particular String variable, I decided to use Map type for simplicity.
 It still uses the same @Value annotation.

 Again, we store the defaults in application.properties.
 So the app.notifications.defaults key looks like this:

 Moreover, you can see we’re using the FCMService directly, passing notifications requests objects to it.

 For scheduling, I used @Scheduled annotation with an initial delay of 1min. (initialDelay parameter) and 1min. sending interval (fixedDelay parameter).
 Remember to annotate your Application class with @EnableScheduling.

 Let’s interact with our services and build a controller.

 For presentation purposes I exposed my service methods as REST API endpoints in order to send custom, direct messages (to the topic or specific subscriber) with/without data payload or trigger the default notification sending.